 Don't want to go to department store?
 Drugstores carry false eyelashes.
 If they're too long, you can trim them with scissors.

-For a doe-eyed, seductive look, makeup artist Paul Starr suggests in Harper's Bazaar that you try lining your lower lids with a creamy white eye pencil.
+For a doe-eyed, seductive look, makeup artist Paul Starr suggests in Harper's Bazaar that you try lining your lower lids with a creamy beige eye pencil.

 Yves Saint Laurent's Touche Eclat: Another Makeup Artist SecretA few years ago when everyone was going ga-ga for Yves Saint Laurent's Touche Eclat calling it the "best concealer ever," I bought it thinking I'd use it to conceal any spots on my face.